roniemartinez/dude/docs/advanced/11_lxml.md

 ## Limitations

-1. Only XPath and CSS selectors are supported.
-2. Setup handlers are not supported.
+1. Setup handlers are not supported.
-3. Navigate handlers are not supported.
+2. Navigate handlers are not supported.

 ## Examples